parin225/Data-Visualization-Team-Project/README.md

 Prior to running the steps/code below in our ETL Pipeline and Website, please ensure you have completed the following in the respective programs:

 ### Juptyer Notebook-
-1. In order to configure MySQL- within ***Jupyter Notebook***, enter your MySQL username and password in cell #2.
-2. Within the ***“Loading DataFrames into Database”*** section, within the first cell under this header please insert your MySQL username and password within the “connection_string”
+1. Within the ***“Loading DataFrames into Database”*** section, within the first cell under this header please insert your MySQL username and password within the “connection_string”

 ### MySQL-
 1. Login to your ***MySQL database***